-Pupils have frequent opportunities to develop thinking skills as they learn English in Year 1.
-Both the textbook-based and non-textbook-based lessons do this through helping pupils to think about the content and values shown in stories, and through helping them to apply knowledge linked to other subjects in the curriculum.
+Pupils have frequent opportunities to develop thinking skills as they learn English in Year 2.
+Both the textbook-based and the non-textbook-based lessons do this through helping pupils to think about the content and values shown in stories, and through helping them to apply knowledge linked to other subjects in the curriculum.
 Many tasks involve thinking skills.
-The Colours section in Unit 1 of the textbook, for example, encourages pupils to make hypotheses and requires them to interpret visual information.
-A number of tasks in the non-textbook-based lessons involve pupils in designing tasks for other pupils.
-Designing these tasks encourages pupils to analyse and evaluate what they already know and to use their imagination.
+For example, the I'm Healthy section in unit 5 of the textbook encourages pupils to interpret visual information, make hypotheses, then to reflect on and analyse their own life.
+A number of tasks suggested in the non-textbook-based lessons involve pupils in designing tasks for other pupils.
+The designing of these tasks encourages pupils to analyse and evaluate what they already know and to use their imagination.
 The Language Arts strand of the syllabus gives pupils opportunities to solve problems and to think creatively.
-A good example here is Lesson 10, in which pupils work together to use their bodies to represent numbers.
+A good example here is the recommendation for Lesson 39, in which pupils work together to imagine what they might find in an old house.